 Of course, one of the wonderful things about having no mortgage is that your monthly housing costs plummet.
-The typical mortgage-free homeowner in California pays only $545 monthly as opposed to his neighbors with mortgages (who pay about $2200 on average) and renters in the vicinity (who pay approximately $1375).
+According to EstateInvesting.com, the typical mortgage-free homeowner in California pays only $545 monthly as opposed to his neighbors with mortgages (who pay about $2200 on average) and renters in the vicinity (who pay approximately $1375).

 Reasons for the Jump in Paid-Off Houses

 Many factors have contributed to mortgage-free home ownership in California, among them:

 - Many Californians, burned by the financial debacle, refused to borrow again

 - As lenders made borrowing more difficult, home seekers decided to buy for cash